catchsquare/wp-restaurant/README.md

 Tested up to: 4.9
 Stable tag: 1.0
 License URI: http://www.gnu.org/licenses/gpl-2.0.htmlPublic License v2 or later
-Tags: Custom-Background, Custom-Logo, Custom-Menu, Featured-Images, Footer Widgets, Left-Sidebar, No-Sidebar, Right-Sidebar, Threaded-Comments, Translation-Ready,
+Tags: Custom-Background, Custom-Logo, Custom-Menu, Featured-Images, Footer Widgets, Left-Sidebar, No-Sidebar, Right-Sidebar, Threaded-Comments, Translation-Ready

 ## Description

 WP Restaurant Theme is a clean, responsive and professional restaurant WordPress Theme perfect for Restaurant, Cafe, Coffee house or any food business.
 Theme supports Food Menu by Jetpack which you can showcase in your site easily.
 It has Theme Options panel based on powerful Customizer API which makes theme pretty easy to customize and configure.
-It is a resposive, cross-browser compatible, SEO friendly theme for all restaurant business which are in need of a theme to start with.
+It is a responsive, cross-browser compatible, SEO friendly theme for all restaurant business which are in need of a theme to start with.

 ## Installation